HMS Victory Portsmouth

-HMS Victory now housed in Portsmouth Dockyard's No 2 dry dock, was built between 1759 and 1765 at Chatham Dockyard in Kent.
+HMS Victory housed in Portsmouth Dockyard's No 2 dry dock, was built between 1759 and 1765 at Chatham Dockyard in Kent.
 Designed by Sir Thomas Slade, the Senior Surveyor of the Royal Navy with a final cost of £63,176.

 The Victory lay at moorings for 13 years after being built due to a period of relative peace.

-In 1778 with a war with France seemingly imminent, she was chosen as the flagship of Admiral Augustus Keppel.
+In 1778 with a war with France seemingly imminent, HMS Victory was chosen as the flagship of Admiral Augustus Keppel.
 In 1779 after the declaration of war with France, Keppel set sail with a fleet of 25 ships, a further five joined at Plymouth.
 His plan, to find and engage with the French fleet under the command of Admiral D'Orvilliers.
 After much maneuvering, the two fleets engaged 100 miles west of Ushant on the Brittany coast.
 Both fleets sustained major damage, so many spars were shot away that only Victory and four other ships were able to continue.
 Victory had 11 sailors killed, 24 wounded and had major damage to both it's hull and rigging.
 Following this action Keppel was tried by court-martial for not doing his best to "burn, sink or destroy" the enemy, he was however honourably acquitted.

-Admiral Kempenfelt took command in 1781 and in December 1781 was sent to intercept M. de Guichen taking a convoy to Count de Grasse, Commanding a squadron of 17 ships Kempenfelt managed to capture 15 French warships and forced them, fighting all of the way, back into the naval port of Plymouth.
+Admiral Kempenfelt took command of HMS Victory in 1781 and in December 1781 was sent to intercept M. de Guichen taking a convoy to Count de Grasse, Commanding a squadron of 17 ships Kempenfelt managed to capture 15 French warships and forced them, fighting all of the way, back into the naval port of Plymouth.

 Mediterranean, in Corsica seven of Victory's guns were dragged ashore and used in the taking of the town of Calvi, during these actions Nelson played a major role, distinguishing himself as a formidable officer.

 Next in command in 1795 was Sir John Jervis, Victory was again based in the Mediterranean.
 In August 1796 HMS Victory was among 13 ships based at Toulon when an alliance between France and Spain meant that the British squadron was vastly outnumbered, Corsica was relinquished and the squadron sailed to Lisbon where the British fleet was brought up to strength being joined other Royal Navy vessels.
 Nelson joined the fleet from Gibraltar, having been chased by two Spanish battleships, he had in fact sighted the main enemy fleet.

-Nelson joined HMS Victory from Gibraltar and at the battle of St Vincent, with Nelson as Captain, Victory played a major role, four prizes were captured with Victory having one casualty and eight wounded men.
+Horatio Nelson joined HMS Victory from Gibraltar and at the battle of St Vincent, with Nelson as Captain, Victory played a major role, four prizes were captured with Victory having one casualty and eight wounded men.

 The English fleet chased the French and Spanish across the Atlantic and back to Cadiz, the invasion fleet was intercepted in the English Channel by Sir Robert Calder, Napoleon changed his plans and diverted his invasion force to fight at the Battle of Austerlitz.

-Battle of Trafalgar.
+The Battle of Trafalgar